marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 As mentioned previously, it is necessary to have a text editor installed (and presumably the [`EDITOR`](http://askubuntu.com/questions/432524/how-do-i-find-and-set-my-editor-environment-variable) environment variable).
 Setting up the command-line [tab completion](#command-line-completion) script might also ease typing a lot.

-Let’s create a dummy repository
+Let’s start by initializing a new repository

 ```bash
 $ git init $HOME/bonjour